locessentials/eng401-business-english-us/unit1/week1/email-challenges-discussion.md

 Once we've brainstormed together, you can enhance your understanding by exploring additional perspectives.

-## Preparation for Thursday
+## Preparation for our Next Class

-Our discussion today will inform Thursday's workshop where you'll practice drafting professional emails for different scenarios.
+Our discussion today will inform the workshop in our next class period where you'll practice drafting professional emails for different scenarios.
 Pay attention to the challenges and solutions we identify - you'll apply them directly in your writing practice.

 ---